Xerox-Fujifilm deal should have been changed long ago: Icahn

 "We believe drastic action is needed NOW because we fear that failing to replace Jeff Jacobson as (Xerox) CEO could inevitably result in the loss of our entire investment," Icahn wrote.

-81-year old Icahn, through Icahn Associates Corp, holds about a 9.7 percent stake in Xerox, making him the largest shareholder.
+Eighty one-year old Icahn, through Icahn Associates Corp, holds about a 9.7 percent stake in Xerox, making him the largest shareholder.
 Deason is the third-largest shareholder, according to Thomson Reuters data.

 Icahn's stake in Xerox dates back to 2015, when he called the shares "undervalued".

-Shares of Xerox, which fell 1.2 percent to $31.53 on Thursday, and have risen over 3 percent since Jan.
-10, the day before the Journal's report.
+Shares of Xerox, which fell 1.2 percent to $31.53 on Thursday and have risen over 3 percent since the Journal's report was published.

-Fujifim shares edged up 0.6 percent by early Friday afternoon and have been little changed during that same period.
+Fujifilm shares edged up 0.7 percent on Friday to 4,790 yen and have been little changed during that same period.

 (Reporting by Munsif Vengattil and Muvija M in Bengaluru, Makiko Yamazaki in Tokyo; Editing by Bernard Orr and Malcolm Foster)